 - Moisturizing lotion & Lip balm, it is really dry in the highlands.
 You will wish to use more lotion and lip balm than normal!

 - Insect repellent, since Machu Picchu has tropical weather and jungle forest, there are lots of mosquitos as well.

 - Sunscreen, the sun is strong!
 You will want to take care of your skin, so include sunscreen on your list.

-- Hand sanitizer + wet wipes & toilet paper + toothbrush & paste, all them personal hygiene items.
+- Hand sanitizer + wet wipes & toilet paper + toothbrush & paste, all the personal hygiene items.

 You will definitely want proof of the beautiful wonder of Machu Picchu!
 Even if it is your phone, be sure to pack this.
-Also, a portable charger is always a lifesaver when traveling.
+Also, a portable charger is always a lifesaver when travelling.